salabim/istr/readme.md

 32767
 istr('7F')
 ```
-All calculations are done in the decimal 10 system.
+All calculations are done in the decimal 10 base system.

 Note that the way an `istr` is interpreted is determined at initialization.